 For example, if your injuries were caused by a party other than your employer, you may be able to file a third-party lawsuit against them.
 In this manner, you may be able to recover compensation that you may not be able to get from a workers' comp claim such as lost future income, compensation for rehabilitative therapy, cost of continuing care, pain and suffering, etc.

-At Greenberg & Ruby LLP, we have a long and successful track record of helping injured workers obtain maximum compensation for their tremendous losses.
+At Greenberg and Ruby Injury Attorneys, we have a long and successful track record of helping injured workers obtain maximum compensation for their tremendous losses.
 Call us to schedule your no-cost, no-obligation consultation today.
 We'll answer your questions and do our best to help you feel more at ease about your situation.